jkiv/icepool-board/README.md

 KiCad designs for the icepool project.

-icepool is a low-power SHA-256d FPGA miner (e.g. BTC) based on Lattice Semiconductor ICE40 FPGAs using the open-source IceStorm toolchain.
+icepool is a general purpose multi-FPGA circuit board designed around Lattice ICE40 FPGAs.

 These designs are licensed under the Creative Commons Attribution-ShareALike-NonCommercial 4.0 license.